Skip to Content

 How often should I review and amend my will?

 It is advisable to review and amend your will at least every few years or whenever significant life events occur, such as marriage, divorce, the birth of a child, or the acquisition of new assets.
 Changes in your financial situation or relationships can impact your estate planning needs.
-Regular reviews ensure that your will accurately reflects your current wishes and circumstances.
+Regular reviews help ensure that your will accurately reflects your current wishes and circumstances.

 Can I make changes to my will without a lawyer in Wisconsin?

 While it is possible to make changes to your will without a lawyer in Wisconsin, it is not recommended.
 DIY amendments can lead to legal complications if not executed correctly.
-To ensure that your amendments are valid and enforceable, it is best to consult with a legal professional who can guide you through the process.
+To help ensure that your amendments are valid and enforceable, it is best to consult with a legal professional who can guide you through the process.

 What makes Madison-specific will considerations unique?